 Afternoon: Drive south to the beautiful resort of Zakopane, the main and picture-perfect resort of the Tatra Mountains.

-Evening: Dinner and overnight stay.
+Evening: Free time and overnight in Zakopane.

 Day 12 POLISH MOUNTAINS